tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 Indicate to students that this next activity will focus on creating **panel** objects and using them to create a dashboard layout.

-Navigate to the 6.3 slides, and highlight the following:
+Go to the slideshow [[NAVIGATE TO SECTION]], and highlight the following:

 * Panel **panels** are similar to **pane** objects, except **panels** have a structure.